Generic name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 While using Belbuca, you may need frequent blood tests to check your liver function.

 Do not stop using Belbuca suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using Belbuca.
+Ask your doctor how to safely stop using buprenorphine.

 Store at room temperature away from moisture and heat.
 Keep the medicine in a place where a child cannot get to it.
-Keep track of the amount of medicine used from each new bottle.
+Keep track of your medicine.
 Buprenorphine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

-Do not keep leftover Belbuca films.
+Do not keep leftover opioid medication.
+Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, remove any unused films from the foil pack and flush the films down the toilet.
 Throw the empty foil pack into the trash.

 What happens if I miss a dose?